RobertLD/publishfeed-OTC/README.md

-Publish Feed
+Publish Feed - OTC
 ============
+A slight modification of the publishfeed repo here on github.
+This fork enables you to setup a OTC stock news Twitter bot like so:https://twitter.com/OTCNewsWatcher

-A publisher of articles from websites RSS feeds to Twitter.
+Publisher of articles from websites RSS feeds to Twitter.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**